raspberrypilearning/astropi-1-LEDMessage/en/step_1.md

 You will:
++ Display single characters on the LED array
 + Display scrolling text on the LED array
 + Change how fast the text moves
 + Change the colour of the text and background